hk4/learnBTC/README.md

 ### Main Architecture
 #### learnBTC
-Currently, there are three major components that need to be built:
+Currently, there are three major components that have been built:
 - Twitter Interpreter that translates .json files containing historic Twitter data and converting it into its internal abstract representation.
 - GraphViewController that displays a line graph detailing the changes to bitcoin (BTC)